 Rice Lake Weighing Systems is an international leader in the manufacture and distribution of weight-related products and process-control equipment.
 Within this ISO 9001 registered company, progressive new technologies merge with the wisdom of industry experience and create the future of weighing through cutting-edge research and design.

-We carry the full line of Rice Lake Calibration Weights Class 0, Class 1, Class 2, Class 3, Class 4, Class 6, Class 7, Class F and many more.
+We carry the full line of Rice Lake Calibration Weights Class 0, Class 1, Class 2, Class 3, Class 4, Class 5, Class 6, Class 7, Class F and many more.
 The Rice Lake Calibration Weights come in all difrent shapes like

 Grip-handle Weights, Cylindrical Weights, Screw-knob Weights, Leaf Weights, Specialty Weights, Slotted Weights,